thisisshi/SoftwareEngineerLatexResume/README.md

 \end{cvskills}
 ```

-That's basically all you need to knwo to get started.
+That's basically all you need to know to get started.
 More documentation can be found at [Awesome-CV](https://github.com/posquit0/Awesome-CV)'s repo